Nutzzz/Civ5-EthnicDiversity/readme.txt

 	-- Version History --

 v.28 beta 3 TEST (Oct 19, 2015):
-- new general suffix types for South Asia (India and Colombo city state) and Oceania
+- new general suffix types for South Asia (India and Colombo) and Oceania (Polynesia and Wellington)
+- fix bugs with embarked unit Lua
+- some adjustment of the unit choices
 - add bernie14's German marines
 - add Civitar's conversion of the wizard/druid as missionary for Celts
 - add Civitar's conversion of Bakuel's Cuman units for Huns
 - add Civitar's conversion of Bakuel's silat for Indonesia
-- add Civitar's Zapotec battle priest as inquisitor for Native North and South American civs
+- add Civitar's Zapotec battle priest as inquisitor for Native North and South American civs and Polynesia
 - add Civitar's Dervish Maara Weyn as cavalry for Middle Eastern civs
-- add Civitar's conversion of Bakuel's Hebrew units for Levant city states
+- add Civitar's conversion of Bakuel's Hebrew units for Levant city states (Jerusalem, Byblos, Sidon, and Tyre)
+- add danrell's Kingdom of Jerusalem crusaders for Levant city states
 - add danrell's akazonae as lancer for Japan
 - add hangman's Inca axeman as a second longswordsman model
 - add Nomad or What's conversions of Bakuel's Berbers for Morocco
-- add Snafusmith's F-4 jets for Greece?, Egypt, Japan, Korea, and Ottomans
+- add Snafusmith's F-4 jets for Egypt, Japan, Korea, and Ottomans [Q? and Greece ???]
 - add Sukritact's Ogichida as musketman for Native North American civs
 - add Wolfdog's Qizilbash as lancer for Persia
 - add Wolfdog's conversion of TheCoyote's A-7 Corsair II as jet fighter for Greece, Portugal and Siam